 Management Team

-Details of the team members and their role and responsibility in the project should be explained.
+Details of the team members and their roles and responsibilities in the project should be explained.
 Founders, key executives, shareholders etc should be included in the body of the business plan also.
 A maximum of 7 co-applicants is permitted.

 The 3 minute video should complement the business plan and be in MP4 format.
 We do not expect professionally produced videos (you can use your smartphone), however, please ensure the visual and audio are of good quality.
-Please ensure that your video submission is not longer than 3 minutes, as it will otherwise be truncated at exactly 3 minutes and only the first 3 minutes will be played at the Funding Decision (Committee) meeting.
-Please upload the video to a file sharing platform (i.e. not a streaming service) of your choice and provide the downloadable link within the application form.
+Please ensure that your video submission is not longer than 3 minutes, as it will otherwise be truncated at exactly 3 minutes and only the first 3 minutes will be played at the funding decision (Committee) meeting.
+Please upload the video to the Dropbox folder provided in the application form, ensuring the company name is in the file name.

 Business plans are to be uploaded to the Research Management System (RMS) as part of your Connect Stage 2 application.